Skip to content

 York, who hadn't scored since January and is just a year removed from being in John Tortorella's doghouse, scored the biggest Flyers goal in 16 years.

 The Flyers needed a hero.
-Dan Vladař could only do so much in net, and as the minutes in overtime continued to tick away without a goal, a growing sense of dread fell upon Xfinity Mobile Arena that the series could be headed back to Pittsburgh for Game 7.
+Dan Vladař could only do so much in net, and as the minutes in overtime ticked away without a goal, a sense of dread fell upon Xfinity Mobile Arena on Wednesday that the first-round playoff series could be headed back to Pittsburgh for Game 7.

 Enter Cam York.